slowbreathing/slowbreathing.github.io/_posts/2020-07-29-MeditatingProcessor-5.md

 6. <a href='https://arxiv.org/pdf/2009.14794.pdf'><strong>Performer-A Sparse Transformer:</strong></a><strong> (This is as cutting edge as it can get.
 The transformer at the heart of it is a stacked multi-headed-attention unit.
 As the sequences(of words or System events or stock prices or vehicle positions e.t.c.) get longer, the quadratic computation and quadratic memory for matrix cannot keep up.
 Performer, a Transformer architecture with attention mechanisms that scale linearly.
 The framework is implemented by Fast Attention Via Positive Orthogonal Random Features (FAVOR+) algorithm.)</strong>
 7. <a href='https://www.youtube.com/watch?v=93uE_kWWQjs&t=1178s'><strong>Ftrace: The Inner workings</strong></a><strong> ( I dont think there is a better explaination of Ftrace's inner workings.)</strong>
 8. <a href='https://lwn.net/Articles/608497/'><strong>Ftrace: The hidden light switch:</strong></a><strong> ( This article demonstrates the tools based on Ftrace.)</strong>
 9. <a href='http://www.brendangregg.com/ebpf.html'><strong>BPF:</strong></a><strong> ( eBPF or just BPF is changing the way programming is done on Linux.
 Linux now has observability superpowers beyond most OSes.
 A detailed post on BPF is the need of the hour and I am planning as much.
-In the meantime, the attached link can be treated as a virtual BPF homepage.)</strong>
+In the meantime, the attached link can be treated as a virtual BPF homepage .)</strong>

 <!--Series-->
 [Stillwaters]: https://www.stillwaters.ai